What is A Day of Welcome?

 You may decide to use one of our resources to structure learning at home or at school.
 You may visit or signpost family-friendly Refugee Week activities happening online that we recommend.
 Older children might take a virtual school trip to the Havens East exhibition, which uncovers the little-known story of Basque child refugees in Cambridge and Norfolk.
 Or you can bring your own ideas and activities to the day that fit your situation or setting.
 Whatever you do, please get in touch to share your involvement email@example.com.

-A Day of Welcome has been organised by Norfolk Schools of Sanctuary and Anglia Ruskin University with the support of Refugee Week, Amnesty International and City of Sanctuary.
+A Day of Welcome is co-Directed by Dr Jeannette Baxter (Anglia Ruskin University) and Jake Rose-Brown (Norfolk Schools of Sanctuary) and in partnership with UNHCR, and with the support of Refugee Week, Amnesty International and UK City of Sanctuary.